claukers/miqro/README.md

-config:env			    print config as a env file. config:init			    inits your config folder. doc				        api folder auto doc as a json. doc:md				    api folder auto doc as a markdown.
+config:env			    print config as a env file. config:init			    inits your config folder. doc				        api folder auto doc as a json.

 ==start helpers==